-From the Biodiversity Overlay Maps from Cape Farm Mapper(Figure 5 below) and the Botanical Statement conducted by the Biodiversity Specialist (Appendix G of the BAR) the site falls within an Ecological Support Area Class 2 (ESA2) not a CBA.
+From the Biodiversity Overlay Maps from Cape Farm Mapper, see figure below, and the Botanical Assessment conducted by the Biodiversity Specialist (Appendix G1 of the BAR) the site falls within a small Critical Biodiversity Area (CBA).
+However, the small CBA is located within the dam.
+The dam will also further impact Ecological Support Area Class 2 (ESA2).